huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ### Risk Justification and Priority Controls

-Access control, surveillance, and hardware security are the highest-priority physical protections because they directly prevent unauthorized access to infrastructure.
-Physical security reinforces technical controls by stopping attackers from bypassing defenses through direct network access.
-Strong physical safeguards ensure that logical security mechanisms remain effective.
+Access control, surveillance, and hardware security are the most important physical controls because they directly prevent unauthorized access to network infrastructure.
+Strong physical security supports technical controls like VLANs, ACLs, and monitoring systems.
+When physical protections are weak, attackers can bypass technical defenses by simply plugging into the network.
+A layered approach ensures that both physical and technical security work together.

 ---

 ## Conclusion

-This portfolio demonstrates a comprehensive understanding of internal LAN threats supported by VM evidence, technical analysis, and physical security integration.
-By connecting observation, testing, and control selection, the assessment shows how layered defenses reduce both technical and physical attack paths.
-Strong internal controls are essential for maintaining secure and resilient network environments.
+This portfolio provides clear evidence of planning, investigation, and risk analysis related to internal LAN security.
+Through observation, testing, and threat analysis, it demonstrates how internal trust and flat network design increase risk.
+The inclusion of both technical and physical security controls shows an understanding of how layered defenses reduce attack paths.
+Overall, this assessment highlights why strong internal controls are essential for secure and reliable network operations.